-So we’ve done a bit of research into some techniques and strategies for helping your mental health during/after cancer treatment.
+We’ve put together this article on the basis of our own experience as patients and on the basis of our research into some techniques and strategies for helping your emotional and mental health during/after cancer treatment.
 We’ve also set out signposts to plenty of excellent online resources.
 These techniques and strategies won’t work for everyone and they will not miraculously sort out all your problems.
+But they are a starting point.
 It’s important that everyone should speak to their medical team (oncologist, breast care nurse or GP) if they are struggling.

 The tips here apply whether you’re going through treatment, living with cancer or you’ve finished your treatment.